We list some ways to get significant savings on your postage and supplies. All without having to ship large volumes or negotiate rates.

 Associating your UPS account with ebay can provide up to 34% in savings.
 You'll need an eBay and UPS account (both free).
 Sign up to eBay here.
 Sign up to the UPS program here.
 You will need your eBay ID in order to sign up.
 You can get one for free by creating an account on eBay here.

 UPS will occasionally offer a promotional code for savings.
 They are currently offering 20% off UPS Ground Shipments and 40% Air shipments when you enter the promo code EASY during the payment process.
 More details can be found here.
-The offer expires on 31 December 2019.

 FedEx has a variety of ways to save.
 They partner with a variety of other companies so it may take a bit of research to find the best deal thatyou qualify for.

-Up to 29% off FedEx Express shipping and up to 20% off FedEx Ground shipping.
+Other discounts are available.
+Such as up to 29% off FedEx Express shipping and up to 20% off FedEx Ground shipping.
 You'll also get discounts on FedEx Office services, like printing.
 You can enroll online here.

 It may take a couple of days before the offer is approved and applied to your account.
 The promo is associated with Shippo, so be sure to have an account with them first (it's free).